PURPLE SoundBreak XP Retrofit® Board

 - Reduces dimensional movement caused by moisture.

-- PURPLE SoundBreak XP Retrofit® Board has achieved GREENGUARD Gold Certification.
+- PURPLE SoundBreak XP Retrofit® Board has achieved UL GREENGUARD Gold Certification.

 Frequently Asked Questions